akinade/third-party-move-and-improve/Lab200/LabGuide200.md

 ### Required Artifacts
-* 2 OsCommerce compute servers that both have rsync installed
+* 2 OsCommerce compute servers with rsync installed
 * Make sure you have setup ssh access from local to both the servers and from server 1 to server 2 and vice-versa
 * DNS Zone master file (You will need a domain name)